 In this example, let’s pretend that Business A is using a processor that counts all but monthly charges toward a $25 monthly minimum fee.

-During its second month, Business A processed $6,000 in credit card sales resulting in charges of $40.
-In this case there will be no additional charge resulting from the minimum because the actual charges of $40 are greater than the $25 monthly minimum fee.
+During its second month, Business A processed $6,000 in credit card sales resulting in processing charges of $40.
+In this case there will be no additional charge because the actual charges of $40 are greater than the $25 monthly minimum.

 In this example, let’s pretend that a business is using a processor that counts only the net discount fee toward the minimum.
 The business’ rate is interchange plus 0.25% (twenty-five basis points) with a $20 monthly minimum fee.